 If you’re looking for a focal point to really set off your home’s curb appeal, don’t overlook Japanese maple trees.
 Japanese maple most commonly refers to any cultivar of Acer palmatum, which is native to Japan, China, and Korea.

 But cultivars of A. japonicum and A. shirasawanum are sometimes thrown into the mix as well – which are also native to Japan.

-And, with over 700 cultivars, you will, without question, find one to suit your every desire.
+And, with over 1,000 cultivars, hybrids, and varieties, you will, without question, find one to suit your every desire.

-These large deciduous shrubs/small trees come in a number of shapes and sizes.
+These large deciduous shrubs or small trees come in a number of shapes and sizes.

 Their delicate, often purple leaves turn some sort of brilliant shade of red, orange, or yellow in the fall.

 Their characteristic gray bark creates a clear silhouette in the moonlight and is beautiful against snow in the winter, and their branching limbs offer balance to any design.

 Japanese maples have the power to define your landscape.

 Need one (or two, or three…) in your life?
 Here’s what we’ll discuss in the upcoming guide: